 Identifying churners is straightforward in a subscription model: A customer churns when she requests a cancellation of her subscription.
 In a non-subscription model, however, you will need to analyze a customer's behavioral tendencies to identify possible churn—such as the amount of time since he or she last used your company's services.
 The primary goal is to determine the specific point after which your customer will no longer use your product or service.

-Step 2: Decide on an approach to retain potential churners
+Step 2: Decide on an approach to increase customer retention and reduce churn

 - Launch special offers in the form of calls, push notifications, free in-game money, discount coupons, etc.